EFNMS Excellence Award for M.Sc. Thesis & Ph.D. Thesis in Maintenance

 • theses made to pursue the Doctor of Philosophy (Ph.D.) degree.

-The Awards have been presented during the EFNMS Euromaintenance 4.0 Congress & Exhibition 2018, Antwerp, Belgium.
+The Awards have been presented during the EFNMS Euromaintenance Congress & Exhibition 2021, Rotterdam, The Netherlands.
 Professor Macchi from Politecnico di Milano is the Chairman of the present Award Committee.
 The Awards are sponsored and supported by the Salvetti Foundation.

-The next Awards will be presented at the EFNMS Euromaintenance Congress & Exhibition 2021, in Rotterdam, Netherlands.
+The next Awards will be presented at the EFNMS Euromaintenance Congress & Exhibition 2023, in Italy

-The announcement of the winner will be on Wednesday Sept 26th 2018.
+The announcement of the winner will be on 29th of March 2021 during the congress diner.

 The EFNMS Excellence Master Thesis Award is meant to promote, encourage and motivate the Theoretical and Applied Research and developments in the areas of Maintenance Engineering, Maintenance Management, Information and Communication Technologies, Methods and Systems amongst the students of the European Universities and Research Institutes.